octocat/Spoon-Knife/README.md

 OK, THIS IS A PROPOSED CHANGE THAT I'M MAKING LOCALLY.

-After forking this repository, you can make some changes to the project, and submit [a Pull Request](https://github.com/octocat/Spoon-Knife/pulls) as practice.
+NOW I'M MAKING SOME OTHER CHANGES.

+AND MORE CHANGES

+AND EVEN MORE CHANGES

+[AND DELETING ONE PARAGRAPH]

+[AND PART OF ANOTHER]

-For some more information on how to fork a repository, [check out our guide, "Forking Projects""](http://guides.github.com/overviews/forking/).
+FOR more information on how to fork a repository, [check out our guide, "Forking Projects""](http://guides.github.com/overviews/forking/).
 Thanks! :sparkling_heart: